Der Untergang der Titanic. Willy Stöwer (1912)

 We began working in smaller teams, handling a few systems owned by a single department.
 As a side benefit, there was less hassling between business units competing for resources.
 And we began working in smaller steps.
 That makes software development manageable.
 This way of working is agile.
 The symbol of agile is a snail.
 You know, as agile as a snail.
 Just kidding.
 Twenty years earlier, the insurer FBTO had already organised its IT department in a similar fashion, which worked well.

-Leadership does make a difference.
 The IT department got its act together under Geert’s leadership.
-In 2025, many other government offices have yet to catch up.
-Bureaucratic rules still make our work harder than it needs to be, but today, they aren’t an excuse for evading your responsibilities.
-And so, this story comes with a few learning opportunities.
-First, without the right vision, you fail, no matter how hard you work.
+Most other government offices have yet to catch up.
+Red tape still makes our work harder than it needs to be, but rules aren’t an excuse for evading your responsibilities anymore.
+This story comes with a few learning opportunities.
+First, if your vision is wrong, hard work can’t make up for it.
 Second, you can’t change everything at once.
-You must have a long-term vision.
+It is better to work step by step.
 Third, things hardly ever go according to plan.
-It is better to work in smaller steps towards your goals and make adjustments on the way.
-And you should give people confidence.
-We make mistakes.
-But if we do, we should learn from them to do better next time.
+You must make adjustments on the way.
+Fourth, giving people responsibilities with confidence helps to get the best outcomes.
+We all make mistakes, and if we can be open about them, we can learn from them.
+Only those who keep making them are unsuitable for their job.

 Featured image: Grapevine snail.
 Jürgen Schoner (2005).
 Wikimedia Commons.
 Public Domain.